-Your Dependent's participation in the Plan or a Benefit Option ends when your coverage ends (except in the case of a Benefits-Eligible Retiree's death) or when he or she no longer satisfies the definition of an eligible Dependent (whichever happens first).
+Your Dependent's participation in the Plan or a Benefit Option ends when your coverage ends or when your Dependent no longer satisfies the definition of an eligible Dependent (whichever happens first).

 When coverage under the Plan ends, you or your Dependents may be provided with an opportunity to elect a continuation of Health Coverage as explained in the COBRA section.
+In addition, you should refer to the Benefit Descriptions for Life and AD&D Insurance Benefit coverage to learn more about your portability and conversion rights after coverage ends.